tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 I've found this framework helpful when trying to distinguish between things like intrinsic motivation (e.g. "we want to build the best X") vs extrinsic motivation (e.g. "we want to beat competitor Y").

-Once you start plotting an organization on these dimensions of culture you can start to look at each one and think about *why* they are that way and *how* they reinforce that behaviour.
+Once you start plotting an organization on these dimensions of culture you can start to look at each one and think about *why* they are that way and *how* they reinforce that behavior.

 ## How to see the world through your client's eyes

-When you're trying to understand a company's culture, you're essentially trying to understand how they see the world.
+When you're trying to understand a company's culture, you're essentially trying to understand how they see.
 The lens through which they process the world around them.

-This manifests in three specific things you can learn to see: language, delusions & mythology.
+This manifests in three specific things to pay attention to: language, delusions & mythology.

 ### Language